cal-poly-dxhub/francis-alameda/README.md

 ### Build environment specifications

 -   The computer used to build the solution must be able to access the internet.
--   The computer used to build the solution must have Docker Desktop installed.
+-   The computer must have Docker Desktop installed.
 Install Docker Desktop for your platform (Mac, Windows, etc.) [here](https://docs.docker.com/desktop/).
+-   The computer should also have the Git CLI installed and clone permissions for this repo.

 ### AWS account